Noel wins World Cup slalom as other race favorites falter - WHIZ News

 Many of the race favorites failed to finish, as World Cup leader Henrik Kristoffersen skied out in the opening run and Yule, Alexis Pinturault and Stefano Gross were among the nine racers who failed to finish the final leg.

+“It looked quite easy but the course setters set difficult runs,” Noel said.

-Even though he scored no points, Kristoffersen remained in the lead of both the overall and the discipline standings, but Noel closed the gap in the slalom rankings to just two points.
+Even though Kristoffersen scored no points, the Norwegian remained in the lead of both the overall and the discipline standings, but Noel closed the gap in the slalom rankings to just two points.

 Noel earlier won in Zagreb and Wengen this season to raise his career tally to six victories.